Distributed-DeadLock/g_runner_logic/README.md

 + /highscores					-	Show the Highscore-Table
 + /who							-	Show the Players currently online, their Rank & and Run-Status (if running or finnished)

-Admin-Command:	(requires priv "pricemanage")
+Admin-Command:	(requires priv "prizemanage")

-+ /pricemanage \<number\> | over	-	opens the Price-Inventory for a Rank or the "over"-inventory
++ /prizemanage \<number\> | over	-	opens the prize-Inventory for a Rank or the "over"-inventory

-Example Usage: `/pricemanage 1` , `/pricemanage 12` or `/pricemanage over`
+Example Usage: `/prizemanage 1` , `/prizemanage 12` or `/prizemanage over`

-A copy of every item in a Price-Inventory for a Rank will be given to the player when he reaches that Rank.
+A copy of every item in a prize-Inventory for a Rank will be given to the player when he reaches that Rank.

 When there is no Rank-Inventory for a certain Rank, the player instead receives 2 random items from the "over"-inventory.